serialc/gnss_error_and_precision_oer/README.md

 A short lesson on GNSS accuracy and error.
 Part of the [digilego project](https://digilego.eu).

-A [great resource](http://aprs.gids.nl/nmea/) for understanding NMEA
+A [resource](http://aprs.gids.nl/nmea/) explaining NMEA data.

+A [resource](https://gisgeography.com/gps-accuracy-hdop-pdop-gdop-multipath/) explaining GPS accuracy.